The Road to £1 Million – The SuperOps SuperSummit

 Richard has been an early adopter of content marketing for a long time.
 It’s effective if you keep at it, and keep it consistent – just go out there and connect.

 He mentioned that people have got in touch with him after reading articles he had put out there a long time ago.
-It all helps you connect people with your brand, because they know, like and trust you.
-Richard added that SuperOps.ai are a prime example of this with their consistent marketing strategy.
+It all helps you connect people with your brand, because they know, like, and trust you.
+Richard added that SuperOps is a prime example of this with their consistent marketing strategy.

 If You Became An MSP Again Today, What Would You Do Differently?